 APA documentation relies on a combination of in-text citations and a reference list at the end of the paper.
 In-text citations include some combination of the author’s last name, the date of publication, and (if citing a direct quote) page number, all separated by commas.
 The reference list is a list of complete publication information from the resources you cited in your paper, alphabetized by the author’s last name.
-For more information on the reference list, see the quicktip by that title.
+For more information on the reference list, see the APA reference list quicktip.

 If the author’s name is included in a signal phrase, only the date needs to be placed in parentheses:

 If you simply allude to a study, both the author’s last name and the year must be listed in parentheses:

 This same phenomenon has been noted elsewhere (Patterson, 1998).